Types of Mutual Funds in India: Explained Simply

 Other Categories Worth Knowing

 Index Funds: Passively replicate a market index such as the Nifty 50 or Sensex.
 No active stock selection.
-Expense ratios are typically 0.1%-0.3%, compared to 0.5%–1.5% for actively managed funds.
+Expense ratios are usually lower than those of comparable active funds because index funds simply track an index rather than trying to beat it.
 This cost difference compounds significantly over long periods.

 ETFs (Exchange-Traded Funds): Similar to index funds but trade on stock exchanges in real time.
 Require a Demat account.
 Smaller ETFs can have liquidity concerns due to low trading volumes.